microsoft/FluidFramework/BREAKING.md

 ### `SharedNumberSequence` and `SharedObjectSequence` deprecated

 The `SharedNumberSequence` and `SharedObjectSequence` have been deprecated and are not recommended for use.
-To discuss future plans to support scenarios involving sequences of objects, please see [this Github issue](https://github.com/microsoft/FluidFramework/issues/8526).
+To discuss future plans to support scenarios involving sequences of objects, please see [Github issue 8526](https://github.com/microsoft/FluidFramework/issues/8526).

 Additionally, `useSyncedArray()` from `@fluid-experimental/react` has been removed, as it depended on the `SharedObjectArray`.